anilzen/anilzen.github.io/content/research/nonlinear-einstein/index.md

 slides: ""
 ---

-One of the most important open problems with the hyperboloidal method is its application to the nonlinear Einstein equations for gravitational wave astronomy.
-The problem is that the compactification introduces formally singular terms that are numerically unstable.
+Developing robust hyperboloidal evolutions of the nonlinear Einstein equations for gravitational-wave astronomy is a central goal of my research.
+Compactification introduces formally singular terms near null infinity, so the formulation and gauge choices must preserve regularity and numerical stability.

-I proposed an approach for the ["Hyperboloidal evolution with the Einstein equations"](/publication/zenginoglu-2008-einstein/) in 2008.
+I proposed an approach for the ["Hyperboloidal evolution with the Einstein equations"](/publication/2008-zenginoglu-hyperboloidal-einstein-evolution/) in 2008.
 The idea is to prescribe the conformal factor explicitly and choose a gauge that ensures the regularity of each of the formally singular terms.
-I had implemented this approach in spherical symmetry in my [thesis](/publication/zenginoglu-2007-conformal/) but the method was not sufficiently robust.
+I had implemented this approach in spherical symmetry in my [thesis](/publication/2007-zenginoglu-conformal-numerical-relativity/) but the method was not sufficiently robust.
 I spent many years trying to improve the method but without success.

-In the recent years, Alex Vañó-Viñuales made [significant progress](https://arxiv.org/abs/2304.05384) on this problem.
-A related approach based on the [dual-frame formalism](https://arxiv.org/abs/1509.02071) is pursued by David Hilditch and collaborators.

-I still consider the application of hyperboloidal compactification to a common formulation of the nonlinear Einstein equations as the most important open problem in the field.
-My goal in this project is to contribute to the solution of this problem.
-While this is a high-risk project, a successful implementation would lead to a breakthrough in the numerical computation of astrophysically relevant spacetimes.
+Work in the wider community includes Alex Vañó-Viñuales's [hyperboloidal black-hole evolutions in spherical symmetry](https://arxiv.org/abs/2304.05384) and David Hilditch's [dual-foliation formulations](https://arxiv.org/abs/1509.02071).
+Our [2025 topical collection](/publication/2025-hilditch-hyperboloidal-collection/) provides an overview of developments connecting mathematical relativity, numerical methods, and astrophysics.

+## Recent results

+In [*Perturbative Hyperboloidal Extraction of Gravitational Waves in 3+1 Numerical Relativity*](/publication/2025-bernuzzi-hyperboloidal-extraction/) (*Physical Review D*, 2025), we use data from an interior numerical relativity simulation to drive a perturbative evolution reaching null infinity.
+This provides a practical connection between existing simulations and hyperboloidal wave extraction.
+The exterior propagation is perturbative and does not capture nonlinear propagation effects.

+Our study [*Late-time tails in nonlinear evolutions of merging black holes*](/publication/2024-de-amicis-late-time-tails/) (*Physical Review Letters*, 2025) identifies late-time gravitational-wave tails in fully nonlinear simulations and compares them with perturbative calculations.
+This comparison helps connect the asymptotic behavior predicted by perturbation theory with signals from nonlinear spacetimes.

+## Longer-term goal

+My goal is to contribute to hyperboloidal formulations that evolve the full nonlinear spacetime through to null infinity.
+This involves resolving questions of gauge choice, regularity, and stability while retaining the computational efficiency needed for astrophysical simulations.